Mamsie2609/Mamsie2609.github.io/_posts/2023-01-01-Heart-disease-prediction.md

 To commence the heart disease prediction project, the first step was to compile the essential data by collecting key patient metrics that could potentially aid in predicting the likelihood of heart disease.
 This involved gathering relevant information from various sources and databases.

 Next, I proceeded to test eight different machine learning models as part of the predictive modelling process.
-These models included:
+These models include:

 * Logistic Regression
 * Random Forest